-Gastrostomy Tubes (G-Tube)
+Gastrostomy Tubes (G Tube)

 What is a gastrostomy tube?

-Types of G-tubes
+Types of G tubes

 There are many different types of gastrostomy tubes that may be used to help your child.
 The type of tube selected depends on each patient's unique medical condition.
-Your child’s doctor will determine the best type of G-tube for your child and explain this in detail at the time of the evaluation.
-Below are two of the most common types of G-tubes to help you understand what to expect.
-Some names of tubes which may be placed include: AMT mini-one, MIC, MIC-Key, and Cor-Pak.
+Your child’s doctor will determine the best type of G tube for your child and explain this in detail at the time of the evaluation.
+Below are two of the most common types of G tubes to help you understand what to expect.
+Some names of tubes which may be placed include: AMT mini-one®, MIC®, MIC-Key®, and Cor-Pak®.

 Sometimes a longer tube is used instead of the low-profile button.
 These longer tubes are also surgically placed into the stomach and held in place with either stitches or a water-filled balloon.

 If a long tube is the right choice for your child, we will teach you how to use and care for it.
 We will also show you how to keep it secure and change the dressing.

-How is a G-tube placed?
+How is a G tube placed?

-G-tubes can be placed surgically in the operating room, or percutaneously, through a small incision, by a radiologist.
+G tubes can be placed surgically in the operating room, or percutaneously, through a small incision, by a radiologist.
 Your child’s doctor will determine the best procedure for your child.

-Surgically placed G-tube
+Surgically placed G tube

 If a surgically placed tube is needed, it will be placed by a pediatric surgeon in the operating room.
 The surgeon will make one or more small incisions in the belly area, then make an opening into the stomach called a stoma.
 A tube will be placed through the belly opening and into the stomach.

-Preparing for G-tube surgery
+Preparing for G tube surgery

-You and your child will meet with one of the general surgeons at Children’s Hospital of Philadelphia (CHOP) for an appointment prior to G-tube surgery.
+You and your child will meet with one of the general surgeons at Children’s Hospital of Philadelphia (CHOP) for an appointment prior to G tube surgery.
 At this appointment, we will explain the details of the procedure and you’ll have a chance to ask questions and address any concerns.
 The procedure will then be scheduled for a later date.

 Following surgery, all children will be admitted to the hospital for a few days to safely begin feedings.
-During this admission, you will be taught how to care for the G-tube, including how to administer feedings, how to clean and care for the stoma, and how to apply a gauze dressing if needed.
+During this admission, you will be taught how to care for the G tube, including how to administer feedings, how to clean and care for the stoma, and how to apply a gauze dressing if needed.

-Follow-up after G-tube surgery
+Follow-up after G tube surgery

 Your child will be seen for an appointment with general surgery about four to six weeks after being discharged from the hospital.
-In many instances, the G-tube will be changed at this appointment.
+In many instances, the G tube will be changed at this appointment.
 Additional follow-ups will be scheduled, if needed.

-Percutaneous endoscopic gastrostomy (PEG) tube placement
+Percutaneous gastrostomy tube placement

 When to call your doctor

-Although G-tubes are generally easy to use without much maintenance, there are some potential problems your child may experience.
-If you have any concerns about your child’s G-tube, please call us immediately.
+Although G tubes are generally easy to use without much maintenance, there are some potential problems your child may experience.
+If you have any concerns about your child’s G tube, please call us immediately.
 We can discuss whether your child should be seen in our clinic or if they require immediate, emergency medical attention.

 Most tubes are secured by a balloon inside the abdomen or by stitches, but they can still become dislodged or removed from the stomach.
 If this happens before your first follow-up appointment, please call your child’s surgeon immediately.
-If this happens after your first change, a parent/caregiver or trained professional can replace the G-tube.
+If this happens after your first change, a parent/caregiver or trained professional can replace the G tube.
 If you have concerns about dislodgement of your child's tube, please call your child’s surgeon.

-Leaking around a G-tube is common.
-You will learn how to apply a dressing under the tube, like a piece of gauze, in case the G-tube leaks.
+Leaking around a G tube is common.
+You will learn how to apply a dressing under the tube, like a piece of gauze, in case the G tube leaks.
 Sometimes the drainage becomes excessive and will soak the dressing very quickly.
-If this is the case, call your child’s surgeon or pediatrician to make an appointment to have your child's G-tube evaluated.
+If this is the case, call your child’s surgeon or pediatrician to make an appointment to have your child's G tube evaluated.

 Granulation tissue is typically dark pink or red and is the body’s natural response to the tube.
-This tissue may cause some leakage and irritation around your child’s G-tube site.
+This tissue may cause some leakage and irritation around your child’s G tube site.
 Granulation tissue can be treated with topical steroid creams or with cauterization with silver nitrate.
 If you have a concern about granulation tissue, call your child’s care team to discuss and to determine whether your child needs an appointment for an evaluation.

 Reviewed by: Surgical Advanced Practice Nurses

-Date: July 2019
+Date: July 2023